Description

 Application Procedure

 Submit the completed online Collaborative Research application (at the bottom of this page) by the deadline.
 Required proposal components are listed below.
 Incomplete applications will not be considered for funding.
-All materials must be written with a minimum of 11-point Arial or Times New Roman font, with one-inch margins and single spacing, and saved as a pdf file.
+All materials must be written in at least 11-point Arial or Times New Roman font, with one-inch margins and single spacing, and saved as a pdf file.

-1. Proposal narrative (maximum of 5 pages).
-The proposal narrative should discuss the research proposed and explain how it is expected to lead to a larger research project for which external funding will be sought.
-The research question of interest and the methods to be used should be clearly explained and accessible to a non-specialist, academic audience.
+- Proposal narrative (maximum of 5 pages).
+The proposal narrative should discuss the proposed research and explain how it is expected to lead to a larger project for which external funding will be sought.
+The research question of interest and the methods used should be clearly explained and accessible to a non-specialist academic audience.
 Explain how and why this research question is significant and innovative in the context of existing literature.
 Describe how the research question necessitates an interdisciplinary team and how the different disciplines contribute to the project goals.
-Describe the specific roles and activities of each team member, and whether this team has worked together previously, and if so, resulting in outcomes and products.
+Describe each team member's specific roles and activities, whether this team has worked together previously, and if so, resulting in outcomes and products.
 Relevant literature should be included in a separate References/Bibliography section and will not count toward the five-page narrative limit.
 Explain the anticipated end product of the research and how you expect it to lay the foundation for subsequent research.
-The proposal narrative must contain, as a separate section within the narrative a project timeline.
+The proposal narrative must contain a project timeline as a separate section within the narrative.
 This section will outline your schedule for the proposed research and should indicate when you plan to begin the proposed research, where it will be conducted, and when it will end.

-2. Potential funding sources.
-Include a list of possible future funding sources appropriate for a proposal that expands this research.
+- Potential funding sources.
+Include a list of possible funding sources appropriate for the proposal expanding this research.
 Include funding agency, links to the funding announcements or request for proposal, amount of award, and due dates.

-3. Itemized budget and justification (maximum of two pages).
-Be sure to include the item, cost, quantity, and justification for each item.
-Examples of allowable grant expenses include but are not limited to, research-related travel (transportation, lodging, and other incidentals; subsistence will not be allowed), wages (including fringe benefits) for graduate or undergraduate student workers or staff, human subject payments, supplies, special software needs if the need is clearly tied to the project and other miscellaneous research expenses.
+- Itemized budget and justification (maximum of two pages).
+Be sure to include each item's cost, quantity, and justification.
+Examples of allowable grant expenses include but are not limited to research-related travel (transportation, lodging, and other incidentals; subsistence will not be allowed), wages (including fringe benefits) for graduate or undergraduate student workers or staff, human subject payments, supplies, special software needs if the need is clearly tied to the project and other miscellaneous research expenses.
 Requests for travel funding should be actual dollar estimates of your anticipated expenses – per diem for lodging is not allowable.
 No support is provided for subsistence, faculty supplemental compensation, travel to conferences, or computer hardware.

-4. Curriculum vitae (maximum of two pages per investigator).
-Any format is allowed, including biosketches used by NSF and NIH (but limited to 2 pages per investigator).
+- Curriculum vitae (maximum of two pages per investigator).
+Any format, including biosketches used by NSF and NIH (but limited to 2 pages per investigator)., is allowed.

-5. List of current and pending support for each investigator (no page limit).
+- List current and pending support for each investigator (no page limit).
 Any format is allowed, including current and pending support used by NSF and NIH.

-6. Prior reviews if applicable.
-If the SSRI Collaborative Research Grant money is being used to resubmit an external proposal that was previously declined, the application should include a summary of the major criticisms raised in the review and an explanation of how the SSRI Collaborative Grant will be used to address these criticisms.
+- Prior reviews , if applicable.
+If the SSRI Collaborative Research Grant money is being used to resubmit an external proposal that was previously declined, the application should include a summary of the significant criticisms raised in the review and an explanation of how the SSRI Collaborative Grant will be used to address these criticisms.

 Evaluation Criteria

-Applications will be evaluated in terms of significance, innovation, rationale and justification, feasibility, and likelihood to result in external funding.
-Proposals will be more effective if they are written clearly and for a non-specialist, academic audience.
+Applications will be evaluated in significance, innovation, rationale and justification, feasibility, and likelihood of resulting in external funding.
+Proposals will be more effective if written clearly and for a non-specialist academic audience.

 Requirements and Expectations